rdmurphy/tx-covid-vaccine-data/README.md

 ### Vaccine Providers ([Latest data](providers/latest.csv))

 Initially added to the repo on Dec.
 28, 2020.
+Disabled on June 10, 2021.

-This is the data powering Texas' [COVID vaccine provider map](https://tdem.maps.arcgis.com/apps/webappviewer/index.html?id=3700a84845c5470cb0dc3ddace5c376b).
-It initially tracked how many vaccines had been distrbuted by week, but has since moved to just showing the totals of Pfizer and Moderna vaccines received per location.
+This was the data powering Texas' [COVID vaccine provider map](https://tdem.maps.arcgis.com/apps/webappviewer/index.html?id=3700a84845c5470cb0dc3ddace5c376b).
+On June 10, 2021 it was disabled.

 ## What's no longer available